 Step 1: Plan your photo book (5 mins)

 This is the most time-consuming part, but it’s fairly straight forward.
 Create a new folder on your computer and transfer the photos you want in your book from your camera, cloud storage, tablet, or phone to that new folder.
-For Android users, you can download them from Google Photos and iPhone users can do the same from iCloud.
-Then collect any from WhatsApp or your camera roll by connecting your phone to your computer with a USB cord.
+For Android users, you can download them from Google Photos, and iPhone users can do the same from iCloud.
+You can also collect any from WhatsApp or your camera roll by connecting your phone to your computer with a USB cord.
 Then they’re all in the same place when you need to upload them.

-Step 4: Design your book (15 mins)
+Step 4: Design your photo book (15 mins)

-Step 5: Preview and order (5 mins)
+Step 5: Preview and order your photo book (5 mins)